 Address: Jalan Tun Syed Sheh Barakbah, George Town, 10200 George Town, Penang

 There is perhaps no better way to engage your children than in a garden filled with over 15,000 free flying butterflies.
-One of the largest butterfly gardens in Malaysia, the Entopia offers a hands-on nature lesson for your children!
+One of the largest butterfly gardens in Malaysia, Entopia Penang offers a hands-on nature lesson for your children!

 You‘ll find over 200 species of plants and insects in this indoor garden, alongside beautiful waterfalls, caves and ponds.
 However, the highlight for most children is the hands-on interactive edu-stations.

-Entopia is an excellent place to go when the sun is blazing outside.
 Expect to spend a couple of hours here, with your children coming out enlightened and happy.
-High at the top of our list of kids activities in Penang.
+It’s high at the top of our list of kids activities in Penang.

 Address: No.830, Jalan Teluk Bahang, Teluk Bahang, 11050 Tanjung Bungah, Penang